 The medical research community has made great strides in synthesizing thousands of drugs over the years to treat physical ailments, mental illness, and other health conditions.

-Gabapentin is used to treat cases of addiction in an off-label manner.
 Different companies, including Parke-Davis, Greenstone, and Teva, manufacture several varieties of the generic drug.
 Other drugs that have been used to treat the symptoms of addiction withdrawal, for specific substances, include:

-Generally, it is used during medical detox and throughout subsequent treatment modalities to support relapse prevention while clients adjust to their new sober lifestyles.
+Gabapentin has been evaluated for use during medical detox and throughout subsequent treatment modalities to support relapse prevention while clients adjust to their new sober lifestyles.

 According to Medscape, gabapentin can inflict users with suicidal thoughts and abrupt changes in behavior.
 For this reason, it should only be used under medical supervision.
 It can also cause elevated blood pressure, fever, sleep problems, appetite changes, and chest pain.